Kelly Preston, actor and wife of John Travolta, dies at 57

 “Shocked by this sad news,” Maria Shriver said on Twitter.
 “Kelly was such a bright loving soul, a talented actress, and a loving mom and wife.
 My heart breaks for her family who have already known such sadness and grief.”

+Preston gave one of her most well-received performances in “Jerry Maguire” as the ex-fiancée of Cruise’s sports agent who dumps him early in the movie.
+The Daily News called her “icily effective.”

+On Monday, Russell Crowe recalled knowing Preston in the ’90s.
+He said he hadn’t seen her much since, “but when I did, she was always the same sparkly eyed gem.”

-She also occasionally appeared in films with her husband, as they did in the box-office bomb “Battlefield Earth” in 2000.
+Preston occasionally appeared in films with her husband, though the results were seldom among either’s best work.
+Among them: the box-office bomb “Battlefield Earth” in 2000 and the 2009 Disney comedy “Old Dogs,” also with their daughter, Ella Bleu.

-Preston and Travolta were married at a midnight ceremony in Paris in 1991 while the couple were expecting their first son, Jett.

 In January 2009, Jett Travolta, 16, died after a seizure at the family’s vacation home in the Bahamas.
 The death touched off a court case after an ambulance driver and his attorney were accused of trying to extort $25 million from the actors in exchange for not releasing sensitive information about their son’s death.